JohnBrouillet/Whalesounds/README.md

 Paths must be relative to data folder.
 At runtime, json file is read to create buttons.
 For marine sounds listening, buttons refer to family of animals and a group of audio files represents a specie.

-Buttons in the "configuration column" (appearing when "configuration" button is clicked) are a trick to zoom on the waterfall and its color gradient when the software is used on tablet.
+Buttons in the "configuration column" (appearing when "configuration" button is clicked) are a trick to zoom on the spectrogram and its color gradient when the software is used on tablet.
 On desktop, mouse wheel can be used for this matter.
 Zoom X or zoom Y must be checked to activate zooming and dragging mode.

 ## Building